otkstudio/otk.studio/src/markdown-pages/provision.md

 date: "2018-09-15"
 ---

 ### OTK Studio was commissioned by Provision to develop their brand identity in its entirety.
-Although Provision as a company never came to fruition, it aimed to be a lifestyle brand and content platform for people who saw the world of extreme sports as an interconnected whole.
+Provision is a lifestyle brand and content platform for people who see the world of extreme sports as an interconnected whole.
 Through a powerful, contemporary wordmark, a cohesive colour palette, sourcing and producing photographs and providing complete brand guidelines, OTK Studio created the foundation to Provision's visual identity.